 Regular Product Feedback is mandatory to keep your product in line with the customers’ evolving needs and expectations.
 With accurate Product Feedback, you can get exact user insights and accordingly align your product vision, create a product roadmap, and make effective product decisions.

-The key is to be omnipresent, i.e., to be available on all channels like email, SMS, phone calls, website, live chat, request tickets, and social media so that users can share feedback in the way they are comfortable.
+The key is to be omnipresent, i.e., to be available on all channels like email, SMS, phone service, website, live chat, request tickets, and social media so that users can share feedback in the way they are comfortable.
 You should use an effective Product Feedback Tool for this purpose.

 Zonka Feedback is one of the best Product Feedback software that you can use to create and share surveys with your product users through multiple channels, and collect actionable feedback.
 It also enables you to take timely actions on the feedback and close the feedback loop to satisfy your customers and prevent churn.
 Try it for Free and see how it works for you.